Teamsters: 260,000 UPS workers ready to strike for better contract

-United Parcel Service workers have given their union the go-ahead to call a strike in what would be their first walkout in decades.
+United Parcel Service (UPS) workers have given their union the go-ahead to call a strike in what would be their first walkout -- and one of America's most far-reaching picket lines -- in decades.
 The vote gives union negotiators more sway in contract talks with the shipping giant.

 The tally released by the International Brotherhood of Teamsters Tuesday night had 93 percent of UPS members endorsing the authorization and 91 percent of UPS freight employees backing the measure.
 A national pact with the union covers about 260,000 UPS workers, and the current contract expires July 31.